Bell Hill

 Employers pay state unemployment taxes and Federal Unemployment Tax Act taxes.
 This funds the unemployment insurance program, ensuring benefits are financed through employer contributions.

 The Federal Unemployment Tax Act requires employers to pay a tax, which helps support the program, with credits available to lower their tax burden.
+Beyond unemployment insurance, programs such as SNAP provide additional food assistance, and Tech initiatives support workforce training, helping individuals prepare for new opportunities.

 Benefits Overview